benthie/wearables-praktikum/README.md

 <br>Figure 18: Preferences - User profile manager.
 </p>

 The default directory the app is working in is `/Users/<CurrentUser>/eyeDrops` = `~/eyeDrops`, where `<CurrentUser>` is the name of the currently logged in user.
 This directory is created during the app's launching process and will of course not be overwritten if it already exists.
-You can put your XML file in this directory and restart the app, which will lead to an automatic reading of the profiles contained in XML file, or you click <i>Browse</i> in the <i>Profiles</i> tab in the Preferences Window (see Figure 18) and manually select your XML file there.
+You can put your XML file in this directory and restart the app, which will lead to an automatic reading of the profiles contained in XML file, or you click <i>Browse</i> in the <i>Profiles</i> tab in the Preferences Window (see figure 18) and manually select your XML file there.
 After setting the new path, the profiles will be automatically read from the file and displayed in the TableView in the profile manager.
 Selecting a profile from that table will display the user profile's content in the TextView next to the table.
 It is also possible to delete a profile by clicking <i>Delete profile</i> or to create a new profile by clicking <i>Create new profile</i>, which will then open up the [calibration window](#calibration).

 ##Preferences

-The system wide settings can be changed in the <i>General</i> tab in the Preferences Window (see Figure 19).
+The system wide settings can be changed in the <i>General</i> tab in the Preferences Window (see figure 19).
 When starting the eyeDrops app for the first time, this settings will be initialized with values we used during the development phase.
 When properly closing the app, all made changes will be stored in `settings.txt` in the default directory and reloaded at the next launching process.
 That way your settings do not get lost.

 <p align="center">
 <img src="https://github.com/benthie/wearables-praktikum/blob/master/docs/img/preferences_general.png" alt="preferences_profiles.png">